admtoha/resizable_blocks/README.md

         *   active_size: (Number Integer) - Size/width of active zones in pixels (default: 25).
         *   remember: (Boolean) enables the ability to remember the block size.
 This means that upon page reload (or creation of a dynamic block with the same ID), the last height and width values are automatically restored.
 Requires the target block to have an ID (default: false)
  Return:
-    *  (Object) - объект контроллер, дающий следующие возможности:
+    *  (Object) - An object representing the controller, providing the following capabilities:
 			{
 				is_on: - (boolean) a flag indicating whether the script is enabled for the target block.